harshk160/Memory-Companion-KotlinConf-2026/README.md

 ## Contributing

-This project was built for the **KotlinConf 2026 Contest**, but contributions are welcome!
+This project was built for the **Kotlin Multiplatform Contest**, but contributions are welcome!

 ### How to Contribute